mapbiomas/brazil-soil/README.md

 # MapBiomas Brazil - Soil

 ## Description
-This repository contains the scripts for mapping soil organic carbon stocks (annual), particle size distribution (static), and texture (static) across Brazil as part of the MapBiomas Soil project at 30-m spatial resolution with Landsat collections.
+This repository contains the scripts for modelling soil organic carbon stocks, particle size distribution, and texture across Brazil as part of the MapBiomas Soil project at 30-m spatial resolution with Landsat collections.

 For detailed information about the data and modeling approach, please refer to the MapBiomas Soil [Algorithm Theoretical Basis Document (ATBD)](https://brasil.mapbiomas.org/metodo-mapbiomas-solo/).